stratdev3/SimpleW/documentation/simplew/docs/guide/getting-started.md

 :::

-Then just [open your browser](http://localhost:2015/api/test?name=Chris) to and you will see the `{ "message": "Hello Chris !" }` JSON response.
+Then just [open your browser](http://localhost:2015/api/test?name=Chris) and you will see the `{ "message": "Hello Chris !" }` JSON response.

 ## Static Files Example

-The following example serve statics files in your `c:\www` directory.
+The following example serves static files from your `c:\www` directory.

 ::: code-group